Graph3x/PassCheck/README.md

-A simple command line password checker.
+A command line password checker.

 It checks basics like length and using special characters.
 It also searches for words using nltk and estimates how long it would take to crack the password on a cracking rig with different hashing algorithms used.